serrif/website/main/home.md

 {: .usa-font-lead }

 ### Brian Krebs and Principal Vinyard
 The Krebs candidacy supports Clay Vinyard, principal of Edison.
-A dedicated educator and 'man with a plan'; Principal Vinyard has brought progress and prosperity to our school -- which is why Brian Krebs, naturally, is a supporter.
+A dedicated educator and 'man with a plan'; Principal Vinyard has brought progress and prosperity to our school -- which is why Krebs, naturally, supports his position and administration.

+Since 2001, prosperous education has been a core value of Krebs; and, even in his writings, is carefully elaborated to the public.
+We (and Krebs) believe in a truthful and stable educational environment for students.
+That's why Krebs is dedicated to Edison.

 [Call to action](#){: .usa-button .usa-button-big }